-Along with Honeymoon Island, Blue Lagoon is one of the most famous tourist attractions in Isabela.
-The Blue Lagoon is located in Barangay Villa Robles in Palanan, and it’s a favorite place to visit by locals in the area and tourists alike.
+Blue Lagoon is one of the most famous tourist attractions in Isabela.
+It’s located in Barangay Villa Robles in Palanan and it’s a favorite place to visit among locals and tourists alike.

 From Dicotcotan Beach where our group was staying, we took a boat to get to the town proper of Palanan.
 From there, we hired tricycles that will take us to the Blue Lagoon.
 We passed by a scenic river beside a wide grassfield and another clear stream from which carabaos were swimming.

 Previously, visitors need to get off their vehicles from a certain jump-off point and trek for 15 minutes to reach the island.
 However, our rides were able to drop us off exactly at the lagoon so it was pretty much effortless going here.